wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/UserGuideEN.md

 A green icon (for the start point), orange (for a waypoint) or red (for the end point) is added to the map at the chosen location and the waypoint is completed, either with the coordinates of the place, or with the address.

+Um intermediate waypoint added via the context menu will always be added at the end of the list of intermediate waypoints.

 The order of the waypoints is also indicated (A for the start point, B for the ending point and a number for the waypoints).